A Ruined Life: Production and release

 A Ruined Life was filmed during July and August 1912 at the Svenska Bio headquarters in Lidingö, under the working title En moder (A Mother).
 The steeplechase scenes were filmed in Gärdet, Stockholm.
 The film premiered at the Cosmorama theatre in Gothenburg on 14 October 1912.
 It was the debut film of director Victor Sjöström; although The Gardener was filmed earlier that summer, it was censored and not publicly screened in Sweden until 1980.
 A Ruined Life was also the debut film of actors Greta Almroth and Richard Lund, both of whom would later star in many more Svenska Bio films.
 The Stockholm premiere took place at the Röda Kvarn theatre on 25 November 1912; it was accompanied by music arranged by Gustav Erbs and performed by the Röda Kvarn orchestra, with Erbs as conductor.
 The film's Danish premiere took place a year later on 30 December 1913, at the Victoria Theater in Copenhagen.

 Reception

 The film received mixed reviews from critics.
-One review in Social-Demokraten praised Borgström's performance as "utomordentligt och gripande" (extraordinary and gripping), with the exception of the scene in which Helena is rescued from the lake.
+One review in Social-Demokraten praised Borgström's (Helena's) performance as "utomordentligt och gripande" (extraordinary and gripping), with the exception of the scene in which Helena is rescued from the lake.
 A reviewer for Dagens Nyheter disagreed, describing Borgström's performance in the lake scene as being filled with "överväldigande intensitet" (overwhelming intensity).
 Several reviews, including Aftonbladet and Nya Dagligt Allehanda, criticized the screenplay as poorly constructed or mundane, while Sydsvenskan wrote more positively, considering it an example of high-quality Swedish cinema.